 - Bond Interest Fund Interest payments on the Bonds are paid from this fund.
 Revenues for payment of interest are generally transferred from the Revenue Funds. - Bond Principal Fund Principal payments on the Bonds are paid from this fund.
 Revenues for principal payments are generally transferred from the Revenue Funds. - Bond Redemption Fund Payments for redemption of term bonds are made from this fund.
-Revenues for payments are generally transferred from the Revenue Funds.
+Revenues for payments are generally transferred from the Revenue Funds. - Capitalized Interest Fund A portion of the proceeds of the 2001 Series Bonds was placed into this fund to meet part of the interest obligations on such bonds for the first three fiscal years.
+The interest earned on these proceeds is placed into the fund and will also be used to offset interest payments on the 2001 Series Bonds.

-Notes to Combined Bond Indenture Basis Financial Statements June 30, 2019
+Notes to Combined Bond Indenture Basis Financial Statements June 30, 2020